 It is ok to express yourself during a hard workout.
 Feel free to grunt, yell, swear, and celebrate.
 At the same time remember that there can be such a thing as too loud, angry, gross, or rude.

 Scaling back a workout when necessary is intelligent, not weak.
-You can not get fitter by staring at a bar that is too heavy.
+You will not get more fit by staring at a bar that is too heavy.

 Give your best at every workout.
 Everyone’s best is different: show up, work hard and have fun!!